Analysis | The GameStop stock situation isn’t about populism. It’s about whether the market is ‘real.’

 More confusing still is the fact that GameStop’s inflated price could easily be rationalized.

 “We only know after the fact if it was mispriced or not,” said Andy Wu, assistant professor at Harvard Business School.
-“If GameStop was able to raise additional capital and reposition the company, especially with the help of its activist board members, and reposition the company in a stable position to justify the stock price, then it could be a self-fulfilling positive prophecy.”
+“If GameStop was able to raise additional capital and reposition the company, especially with the help of its activist board members, and reposition the company in a stable position to justify the stock price, then it could be a self-fulfilling, positive prophecy.”

 The example of Blockbuster is instructive, says Wu.
 “It turns out like Netflix didn’t actually take that much market share away from Blockbuster.
 But the problem is they have a large store footprint and like a large fixed cost base.
-And so you don’t have to steal that much share from like Blockbuster in order for Blockbuster to go bankrupt,” said Wu.
+And so you don’t have to steal that much share from Blockbuster in order for Blockbuster to go bankrupt,” said Wu.
 “Imagine now if Blockbuster suddenly had access to an overpriced stock price and could have extra capital to sustain itself as it bought itself time to sell off its stores.
-Then that time selling off the stores is enough time to avoid the bankruptcy risk and justify a higher a higher stock price.”
+Then that time selling off the stores is enough time to avoid the bankruptcy risk and justify a higher stock price.”

 Robinhood and Citadel's relationship comes into focus as Washington vows to examine stock market moves